-Stan Brodsky was born in 1925-Bensonhurst, Brooklyn.
+Stan Brodsky was born in 1925, Bensonhurst, Brooklyn.
 He was the son of a truck driver with a 5th grade education.
 The family lived in two rooms and endured extreme poverty during the depression.
-At 18 he was drafted to fight on the Western front and he served in the 100th Infantry Division, Company F. He carried artillery — mortars — and became nearly deaf later in life as a result of his proximity to gunfire.
+At 18, he was drafted to fight on the Western front and he served in the 100th Infantry Division, Company F. He carried artillery — mortars — and became nearly deaf later in life as a result of his proximity to gunfire.
 Once, during a farmhouse raid when other soldiers looted silver and china and other spoils, he found a small watercolor box.
 He carried this box in his gas mask for the remainder of the war and began to paint what he saw around him — mainly in letters home to family.
-These letter were eventually collected into book entitled tk https://nyti.ms/2GNMFGk)
+These letter were eventually collected and published as a book.

-After the war and with the American GI bill, he was able to attend college — earning a BJ, then a MFA and then later — a doctorate, an EDD from Columbia Teachers College.
+After the war and with the American GI bill, Brodsky was able to attend college — earning a BJ, then MFA, and later a doctorate, an EDD from Columbia Teachers College.
 He studied painting in earnest while a student at University of Iowa and then in Paris at Académie Julian.
 He returned to a post-war New York City to discover the abstract expressionist movement in full force.
 Despite a very conservative art education, he embraced modernism fully and developed a personal vocabulary to include abstract landscape as well as figurative-based painting.

 Having painted continuously for nearly six decades, Brodsky saw fashions in the art world come and go.
 His steadfastness and depth stand as an increasing rarity in a current culture that often celebrate the disposable, the brash and ever more extravagant.
 His work stands as an antithesis of this trajectory — that is the skill and the conviction in the power of art to give life its deepest meaning.